 Mesenchymal stem cells: are among the most promising type of cells for cell therapy and regenerative treatment of damaged organs.
 The ability to differentiate into cartilage cells, bone, skin, fat, muscle, heart, or the immunosuppressive and immunomodulating abilities of mesenchymal stem cells can help in chronic inflammatory and autoimmune processes.

-Blood-forming stem cells: the results of several studies have confirmed that placenta is an important source of blood-forming stem cells suitable for transplantation.
+Hematopoietic stem cells: the results of several studies have confirmed that placenta is an important source of blood-forming stem cells suitable for transplantation.